-uORFs can regulate translation by multiple mechanisms (84, 85).
-Using mutated A3G mRNA constructs to analyze the impact of the uORF on these various mechanisms, we showed that (i) the distance between the 5' cap and the uORF does not impact A3G translation (42); (ii) the context around the uAUG is favorable to initiate translation, indicating that the uAUG is efficiently recognized by the scanning ribosomes but can also be leaky-scanned by the ribosome which will then initiate at the main AUG to express A3G; (iii) A3G may also be translated through a re-initiation mechanism as lengthening the uORF or shortening the intercistronic distance enhances translation repression (86-88).
-In this later case, and as previously observed, the distance between the uORF stop codon and the initiation codon of the main ORF would be too short for the scanning 40S to reacquire a new eIF2•GTP•Met-tRNAiMet complex and initiate translation at the main AUG (89-91).
+uORFs can regulate translation by multiple mechanisms [84,85].
+Using mutated A3G mRNA constructs to analyze the impact of the uORF on these various mechanisms, we showed that (i) the distance between the 5' cap and the uORF does not impact A3G translation [42]; (ii) the context around the uAUG is favorable to initiate translation, indicating that the uAUG is efficiently recognized by the scanning ribosomes but can also be leaky scanned by the ribosome which will then initiate at the main AUG to express A3G; (iii) A3G may also be translated through a re-initiation mechanism as lengthening the uORF or shortening the intercistronic distance enhanced translation repression [86-88].
+In this later case, and as previously observed, the distance between the uORF stop codon and the initiation codon of the main ORF would be too short for the scanning 40S to reacquire a new eIF2•GTP•Met-tRNA^{iMet} complex and initiate translation at the main AUG [89-91].
 Surprisingly, we did not observe any increase in A3G expression when we reduced the size of the potentially encoded uORF peptide (Figure 3).
-Indeed, these mutants present a longer intercistronic region (Figure 3A) and should have benefit from re-initiation.
-While this mechanism is not fully understood yet, it is possible that the intrinsic sequence of the uORF or its secondary/tertiary structure is of importance for this repression which might be caused by stalling of the elongating ribosomes.
-While we did not assess the densities of ribosome profiling reads over the 5'UTR of A3G mRNA, we retrieved data from the "Genome Wide Information on Protein Synthesis" website (https://gwips.ucc.ie/) and could observe that the uORF is occupied by ribosomes (Figure S7A).
+Indeed, these mutants present a longer intercistronic region (Figure 3A) and should benefit from re-initiation.
+While this mechanism is not fully understood yet, it is possible that the intrinsic sequence of the uORF or its secondary/tertiary structure is of importance for this repression which might be caused by the stalling of the elongating ribosomes.
+While we did not assess the densities of ribosome profiling reads over the 5'UTR of A3G mRNA, we retrieved data from the "Genome Wide Information on Protein Synthesis" website (https://gwips.ucc.ie/, accessed on 3 November 2021) and observed that the uORF is occupied by ribosomes (Figure S7A).
 Interestingly, ribosome occupancy is higher in the second half of the uORF.
 This suggests the ribosomes stall during elongation and create a roadblock, hindering the scanning 43S preinitiation complexes that pass through the uORF start codon, which would explain the reduced translation of A3G (a similar profile could be observed for A3F 5'-UTR, Figure S7B).
 Besides, we showed that the identity of the putative 23 amino acids peptide expressed from the uORF (mutant A3G uORF2) has no function in the translational regulation of A3G, reinforcing the importance of the uORF (sequence/structure) over the peptide sequence.

-Furthermore, we showed that the highly structured 5'-UTR of A3G mRNA ((40) and Figures S5, S6) did not drive significant translation through a potential IRES, as the insertion of a stable stem-loop at the 5'-end of the mRNA designed to prevent 43S subunit loading, almost completely inhibited A3G translation (Figure 3).
-Moreover, a genome-wide search yielding a large number of mammalian cellular IRESs did not identify the 5'-UTR of A3G as potential IRES (92).
-Altogether, these results suggest that A3G is translated through a dual leaky-scanning and re-initiation mechanism.
-Further studies will be needed to evaluate: (i) the re-initiation efficiency; accurate determination will be difficult as differentiating sole re-initiation from a leaky-scanning/re-initiation mechanism is hard to achieve; (ii) how the ribosome is stalled, through a specific RNA structure or the termination context (93).
+Furthermore, we showed that the highly structured 5'-UTR of A3G mRNA ([40] and Figures S5 and S6) did not drive significant translation through a potential IRES, as the insertion of a stable stem-loop at the 5'-end of the mRNA, designed to prevent 43S subunit loading, almost completely inhibited A3G translation (Figure 3).
+Moreover, a genome-wide search yielding a large number of mammalian cellular IRESs did not identify the 5'-UTR of A3G as a potential IRES [92].
+Altogether, these results suggest that A3G is translated through a dual leaky scanning and re-initiation mechanism.
+Further studies will be needed to evaluate: (i) the re-initiation efficiency, the accurate determination of which will be difficult as differentiating sole re-initiation from a leaky scanning/re-initiation mechanism is hard to achieve; (ii) how the ribosome is stalled, whether through a specific RNA structure or the termination context [93].